-Dr. Cliona Rooney's lab is part of the Center for Cell and Gene Therapy (CAGT) research laboratories.
+Dr. Cliona Rooney is a member of the Center for Cell and Gene Therapy (CAGT).

 - EBV, antigen-specific cytotoxic T-cells